There I was, curled up under piles of covers with pillows over my head.

 To do this, I used Don Miguel Ruiz’s Four Agreements, or at least two of them.
 I used “Don’t make assumptions” and “Don’t take anything personally.”

-But as I wrote and rewrote and rewrote, I got clearer and clearer and clearer about why I felt shamed, what makes me so vulnerable to shaming in that area of my life and what my goals were for joining the coaching program in the first place.
+But as I wrote and rewrote and rewrote, I got clearer and clearer and clearer about why I felt shamed, what still makes me so vulnerable to shaming in that area of my life and what my goals were for joining the coaching program in the first place.

 I also began feeling less triggered and more objective about my whole entire future life perhaps not being a big sucking waste of time and space after all.